Togolok

 Togolok is an archaeological site in the Murghab Delta, Turkmenistan, located about 10–15 km south of Gonur (or about 40 km north of Mary, Turkmenistan).
-Togolok 21 is an Indo-Iranian temple and fortress dated to the first half of the 2nd millennium BC, belonging to the late phase of the Bactria–Margiana Archaeological Complex (BMAC).
+Togolok 21 is theorized to be an Indo-Iranian temple and fortress dated to the first half of the 2nd millennium BC, belonging to the late phase of the Bactria–Margiana Archaeological Complex (BMAC).
 Togolok 1 area has also been excavated.
+Since 2014, the Togolok 1 site has been excavated by the TAP - Togolok Archaeological Project, directed by Barbara Cerasetti (FU Berlin, ISMEO), in collaboration with the University of Bern.

-According to the Encyclopedia of Indo-European Culture (page 495), the Togolok temple contained rooms where traces of ephedra and hemp were found along with implements for the preparation of a hallucinogenic beverage (later known as soma in India and as haoma in Iran).
+According to the Encyclopedia of Indo-European Culture (page 495), the Togolok temple contained rooms where traces of ephedra and hemp were found along with implements for the preparation of a hallucinogenic beverage (which may be connected to the Hindu drink soma and the Zoroastrian drink haoma).

 Togolok Depe

-The name 'Togolok' is also applied to another much older site in Turkmenistan known as 'Togolok Depe'.
+The name 'Togolok' is also applied to another much older site in Turkmenistan known as 'Togolok-tepe'.
 This settlement started in the Neolithic during the Jeitun period around 7000 BC.
-It is located in the Kopet-Dag foothills near the ancient Jeitun settlement.
+It is located in the Kopet-Dagh foothills near the ancient Jeitun settlement.
 The site has been excavated and published in 1964 in Russian.